- Author: Furious

 - Updated: June 20, 2023

 - Expansion: WoW Classic

-- Troll – This means a troll is your best horde option.
-They do have lower spirit and intellect base values than undead, but they do have the racial ability, Berserking for added casting speed based on missing health.
+- Troll: This means a troll is your best Horde option.
+They do have lower Spirit and Intellect base values than undead, but they have the racial ability Berserking for added casting speed based on missing health.
 Priest abilities include Hex of Weakness, which directly debuffs and reduces the damage an attacker deals, and Shadowguard, a powerful aura ability that deals damage.
 Priest abilities aren’t great, but Berserking puts trolls ahead.

 If you thought reaching level 60 was the goal, that was simply the first step!
-Now you have the wonderful task of gearing up your holy priest, carefully optimizing your selections to maximize your healing potential.
-This will take quite a while to complete and will definitely cost your hundreds of gold, but taking the time to optimize is crucial if you’re serious about contributing to a raid group.
+Now you have the wonderful task of gearing up your Holy Priest, carefully optimizing your selections to maximize your healing potential.
+This will take quite a while to complete and will definitely cost you hundreds of gold, but taking the time to optimize is crucial if you’re serious about contributing to a raid group.